 In the end, I would say:

-Regarding treatments what we have experienced till now is that each doctor/country does have their own protocol.
-It is important the sooner you are diagnosed the better!
+Regarding treatments for Acanthamoeba Keratitis, what we have experienced till now – based on a non standard protocol – that each doctor/country does have their own protocol.
+It is important that the sooner you are diagnosed the better!
 The first weeks are very intense but vitally important to adhere to.
+Look for professionals with experience in Acanthamoeba Keratitis.